General Program Information

 The UCF DPT program does not require a specific undergraduate degree as a prerequisite for admission; however, there are some undergraduate majors that may better prepare students for DPT coursework and the profession as a whole.
 Some of the common majors of past applicants have included health sciences, exercise science, biology/microbiology, athletic training, health services administration, kinesiology/exercise physiology, nursing and physical education/ exceptional education.

-At this time, the DPT program is only offered on the main UCF campus in Orlando, FL.
-DPT program courses are primarily housed on the second floor of the HS I building.
+Yes, the DPT program is offered on the main campus, with courses primarily offered on the second floor of Health Sciences I (HS 1).

-While the DPT program does offer some courses online or mixed-mode, the majority of the curriculum is offered face-to-face in a lecture or lab format.
-The course work is taken in a prescribed sequence over nine semesters, as outlined in the Graduate Catalog, and all course work is required.
+The DPT program is primarily offered face-to-face in a lecture or lab format.
+Some faculty may choose to incorporate mixed-mode content.
+The coursework is taken in a prescribed sequence over nine semesters, as outlined in the Graduate Catalog, and all coursework is required.

-The Doctor of Physical Therapy program is a full-time, three (3) year graduate professional program composed of 112 credit hours offered over nine consecutive semesters.
+The DPT program is a full-time, three (3) year professional graduate program composed of 117 credit hours instructed across nine consecutive semesters.

 Admissions decisions will be made only once per academic year.
 Incoming students will begin the program in the summer C semester.
 Check the UCF Academic Calendar for the specific date each year.

-There are several ways you can speak with someone regarding the UCF Doctor of Physical Therapy Program.
+There are several ways to connect with our team regarding the UCF Doctor of Physical Therapy Program.

 Admissions

-The application deadline for the 2022-2023 PTCAS cycle is October 17, 2022.
+The application deadline for the 2025-2026 PTCAS cycle is October 15, 2025.
+The PTCAS application will open to applicants on June 16, 2025.
 Applications are only accepted for summer admission and applicants are encouraged to submit their completed applications early.
-The PTCAS application will open to applicants in June 2022.
-You must also submit an application to the UCF College of Graduate Studies by November 1, 2022 http://www.admissions.graduate.ucf.edu/
+You must also submit an application to the UCF College of Graduate Studies by November 1, 2025 http://www.admissions.graduate.ucf.edu/

 Yes, the Doctor of Physical Therapy program participates in the Physical Therapist Centralized Application Service, known as PTCAS.
 To learn more about the PTCAS application process, visit www.ptcas.org.

-The DPT program requires a minimum 3.00 GPA in the last 60 credit hours of your undergraduate degree and a minimum 3.00 GPA or higher for prerequisite courses.
+The DPT program requires a minimum 3.0 GPA in the Last 60 Credit Hours of Degree Completion of your bachelor’s degree, and a minimum 3.0 GPA for the required prerequisite courses.
 Grades less than “C” (including C-) in the required prerequisite courses will not be accepted.
-The applicants admitted in the last cycle had an average of a 3.7 prerequisite GPA, and an average of a 3.7 GPA in the last 60 credit hours of their undergraduate degree.
 Meeting the minimum requirements does not guarantee an interview.

 If you elect to repeat any of the required prerequisite courses, the highest grade for that course will be calculated for your prerequisite GPA.